Makeover Documentation

 After ...

-All of the above settings are done at runtime, and are completely configurable
+All of the above settings are done at runtime.

-in feedback.
-A lot of what has been added in versions 1.1 to 1.3 are a direct
+also in feedback.
+A lot of what has been added in versions 1.1 to 1.3 are

-result of this - it seems I wasn't alone in thinking the apps could look better.
+a direct result of this - it seems I wasn't alone in thinking the apps

-control.
-The Styler utility has been vastly improved (not least because we used
+more control.
+The Styler utility has been vastly improved (not least

-it to create all the new styles.)
-Yes we finally got it - programmers out there
+because we used it to create all the new styles.)
+Yes we finally got it -

 \Clarion\3rdparty\images\styles